-(i) Institutional Banking
+(i) Institutional Banking and Commercial Banking

-Credit risk from Institutional Banking is managed by conducting thorough credit evaluation, credit mitigation through collateral and guarantee, internal credit rating system and post-approval monitoring system.
+Credit risk from Institutional Banking and Commercial Banking is managed by conducting thorough credit evaluation, credit mitigation through collateral and guarantee, internal credit rating system and post-approval monitoring system.
 Subject to the size of the credit, value of collateral and the internal credit rating of the customer, different levels of credit approval authority are required.
-Credit decisions take into account facility structure, tenor, repayment ability of the obligor and credit mitigation through collateral and guarantee.
+Credit decisions of the Group consider facility structure, tenor, repayment ability of the obligor and credit mitigation through collateral and guarantee.

-The Group has established limits for credit exposure to individual industry and customer groups, regardless of whether the credit exposure is funded or non-funded.
+The Group has established limits for credit exposure to individual countries, industries and customer groups, regardless of whether the credit exposure is funded or non-funded.
 The Group also undertakes ongoing credit review and monitoring at several levels.
-The relevant policies and procedures take into account the rules under the HKBO, regulatory requirements of the HKMA and best market practices.
+The relevant policies and procedures of the Group have included the statutory requirement of the HKBO, regulatory requirements of the HKMA and the best market practices.